fesanmar/copy-data-mode/README.md

 To edit an element you can press the key defined in `copy-data-hot-edit-edit-key` (default is `.`) inside the desired group.
 Then, just press the key representing the element you want to edit.
-Copy Data will ask you to enter the new value of the description and, in case element isn't a group, the snippet itself.
-In both cases, old value is the default value.
+Copy Data will ask you to enter the new value of the key, the description and, in case element isn't a group, the snippet itself.
+In all cases, old value is the default value.

 For example, lets change the element `("hd" "Dog name" "Roger")` into `("hd" "Dog name" "Bob")`.